sfsekaran/sfsekaran.github.com/_posts/2017-09-25-give-them-what-they-need.md

 "GTWTN."
 I use this concept on a regular basis, without really conciously thinking about it.

-I learned it from my mentor, Anurag Jain, during my stay at HitFix.
+I learned it from my mentor during my stay at HitFix.
 He didn't call it what I do now, but it is essentially the same concept.
 His primary constructive criticism for me was always that I would jump to implementation without first thinking about why that implementation was needed in the first place.
 In other words, he wanted me to be more like a product manager.

 A list of things that go through my mind upon receiving any request: